subhylahiri/numpy_linalg_extras/README.md

 ## GUfuncs

-These implement the functions above.
+The following can be found in `numpy_linalg.gufuncs`:
 * `gufuncs.matmul`:
 * `gufuncs.solve`:
 * `gufuncs.rsolve`:
 * `gufuncs.lstsq`:
 * `gufuncs.rlstsq`:
+    These implement the functions above.
 * `gufuncs.norm`:
-    This is literally the same as the functions above.
+    This is literally the same as the function above.
 * `gufuncs.lu_m`:
     Implements `lu` for wide matrices.
 * `gufuncs.lu_n`: